-I've gotten hold of quiet an amount of film lately.
+I've gotten hold of quite an amount of film lately.
 And some of them I have really wanted to get a hold on for a long time.

 So I went to eBay, and found this guy from Thailand who had 5 rolls for sale, for a reasonable price.
 And now I have 5 rolls of Ortho 25 lying around, waiting to get used.

-Another Rollei film that I really like is the CR 200, I've only tried it in medium format – 120 – but I recently found out that it actually exist in 135 as well.
-They are almost impossible to find anywhere, I found one shop in the UK that have them, but they want £25 in shipping cost with in the EU, so that was a totally no go.
+Another Rollei film that I really like is the CR 200, I've only tried it in medium format – 120 – but I recently found out that it actually exists in 135 as well.
+They are almost impossible to find anywhere, I found one shop in the UK that have them, but they want £25 in shipping cost within the EU, so that was a total no-go.

 Those three rolls arrived the same day as my three rolls of Ferrania P30.
-I backed the Ferrania Kickstarter project back in 2014, and got a voucher to buy some of the P30 film – still waiting for the color films.
-But I'm also looking forward to give the P30 a go.
+I backed the Ferrania Kickstarter project back in 2014, and got a voucher to buy some P30 film – still waiting for the color films.
+But I'm also looking forward to giving the P30 a go.

-I also bought a few random and expired 120 film at my local camera pusher – One of Many Cameras – here the AGFA Ortho 25 looks like a film that's gonna be awesome to shot.
+I also bought a few random and expired 120 film at my local camera pusher – One of Many Cameras – here the AGFA Ortho 25 looks like a film that's going to be awesome to shoot.
 The HP5 is already in use.

-Now I just need to come up with a cool project where I can use those 11 rolls, because I don't wanna waste them on random shooting.
+Now I just need to come up with a cool project where I can use those 11 rolls, because I don't want to waste them on random shooting.

-You can see some of the photo I made with my first roll here
+You can see some of the photos I made with my first roll here

 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.